Escartem/HoyoDL/README.md

 >>> files = client.getAllCutscenesFiles()
 ```

-ℹ️ When running any of these functions for the first time may take a few additional seconds as the tool is fetching the list, afterwards it will be cached for future calls until the game or version is changed
+ℹ️ When running any of these functions for the first time, it may take a few additional seconds as the tool is fetching the files list, afterwards it will be cached for future calls until the game or version is changed.

 ## Getting miscellaneous information